aip956/Project_2/README.md

 Login as cheese, gouda

-Index page lists the items, and I had fun with the overlapping cards and popout Hover on link pops link
+Index page lists the items, and I had fun with the overlapping cards and popout Hover on link pops link; this was inspired/copied!
 In show page, I can edit and delete
 Edit a card
 Delete a card